FOLLOW US

 • helicopter costs

 Check weather forecasts and conditions and make sure you’re properly equipped for the worst-case scenario.
-A map, compass, GPS and telecommunication equipment should always be used when travelling outside urban areas.
-Don’t undertake any activity alone and consider hiring a guide for expert advice.
+Always carry a map, compass, GPS and fully charged mobile when travelling outside urban areas.
+Do not undertake any activity alone and consider hiring a guide for expert advice.
 Always leave copies of your itinerary with someone.

 These alpine hazards exist throughout the year: